DorianGrayII/Fall-Weiss/_Fall Weiss (Revisited)/Documentation/CapitalShips.md

 ## United Kingdom

-Of course due to reduced industrial capabilites (manpower losses due to engagements), the Royal Navy gradually renounced the costly battleships (only the King George Vs were completed, all others cancelled), and focused instead on aircraft carriers, cruisers, destroyers and escort vessels.
+Of course due to reduced industrial capabilities (manpower losses due to engagements), the Royal Navy gradually renounced the costly battleships (only the King George Vs were completed, all others cancelled), and focused instead on aircraft carriers, cruisers, destroyers and escort vessels.

 - [List of British Ships of WWII](https://en.wikipedia.org/wiki/List_of_classes_of_British_ships_of_World_War_II)
 - [List of British Dreadnoughts](https://en.wikipedia.org/wiki/List_of_dreadnought_battleships_of_the_Royal_Navy)